grodansparadis/vscp-espnow/README.md

 VSCP Works is available [here](https://github.com/grodansparadis/vscp-works-qt) and old version is [here](https://github.com/grodansparadis/vscpworks).

-## Using a VSCP daemon with vscp-espnow
+## Using the VSCP daemon with vscp-espnow
 Will be added.

 The VSCP daemon is available [here](https://github.com/grodansparadis/vscp)